 - The City of Espoo offers many services for families with children.

 MONIKU is a service offered by maternity and child health clinics.
 Multilingual families in Espoo can turn to MONIKU for materials and guidance, support and encouragement.
 To use the service, your family should have a child who is younger than 12 months and whose mother tongue is not Finnish or Swedish.
 The service is free of charge.

 - The City of Espoo has also made useful information and services available for persons who are pregnant, about to give birth or have a baby in the family.
 Many services are also available for families with small children, school-age children and teenagers.

 - If you feel you would like to get help for parenting or relationship advice, we recommend that you turn to the city’s family counselling centre, family social work or child protection services.

 - The City of Espoo offers a lot of physical activities for children, young people and families.

-- In Espoo, there are several open playgrounds with staff (residents’ parks), open day-care centres, play parks and clubs intended for children of different ages.
+- In Espoo, there are several residents' parks, open day-care centres and clubs, which are intended for children of different ages.